mnater/Hyphenopoly/docs/Setup.md

 type: number
 default: 0
 ````
-Minimal number of characters before the first hyphenation point (leftmin).
-And minimal number of characters after the last hyphenation point (rightmin).
+The minimal number of characters before the first hyphenation point (leftmin) and the minimal number of characters after the last hyphenation point (rightmin).
 ````html
 <script>
 Hyphenopoly.config({